exoscale/tools.project/README.md

 - [test](doc/target/test.md): run tests
 - [uberjar](doc/target/uberjar.md): standalone JAR generation

+Note that **tools.project** does not provide a `repl` task, this is due to the fact that `deps.edn` files are always fully function when using this tool, the standard `clj` tool can be used to start a REPL, editor integration will also remain fully functional.

 ## Configuration

 A few keys control the configuration of the project.
 A minimum configuration